University College Absalon: Campus Vordingborg

-English Language programmes
+English language programmes

 Bachelor of Engineering in Biotechnology

-The Bachelor of Engineering in Biotechnology is a new programmed started in 2017 in close cooperation with Biotech companies with production in the Kalundborg area.
-The biotech companies in Kalundborg collaborate as part of the Kalundborg Eco-industrial Park which forms an industrial symbiosis network.
-Among the companies in the area is the pharmaceutical company Novo Nordisk which has the world's largest insulin manufacturing site in Kalundborg.
+The Bachelor of Engineering in biotechnology programme started in 2017 in close co-operation with biotech companies operatinf in the Kalundborg area.
+The companies collaborate as part of the Kalundborg Eco-industrial Park which forms an industrial symbiosis network.
+Among the companies is the pharmaceutical company Novo Nordisk which has the world's largest insulin manufacturing site in Kalundborg.

-The biotech programme combines biology, chemistry and science of engineering and students learn hands on with cases and projects in the international biotech companies that are located in Kalundborg.
-Students will have a paid internship in their last year as well as student job possibilities in the biotech companies.
+The biotech programme combines biology, chemistry and the science of engineering and students learn hands-on with cases and projects in the international biotech companies that are located in Kalundborg.
+Students will have a paid internship in their last year as well as student job possibilities in the companies.